Here’s an excerpt from an article in The Atlantic, published in 2018:

 Despite gossip’s dodgy reputation, a surprisingly small share of it—as little as 3 to 4 percent—is actually malicious.
 And even that portion can bring people together.
 Researchers […] found that if two people share negative feelings about a third person, they are likely to feel closer to each other than they would if they both felt positively about him or her.

-It is difficult to know exactly what the writer means here by “malicious” or “negative feelings.”
-At any rate, the point is that by gossiping with Friend 1 about Friend 2, you and Friend 1 have an intimate moment that strengthens your interpersonal bond.
+In other words, by gossiping with Friend 1 about Friend 2, you and Friend 1 have an intimate moment that strengthens your interpersonal bond.
 That doesn’t sound so bad, eh?

 The article goes on:

 Gossip may even make us better people.
 A team of Dutch researchers reported that hearing gossip about others made research subjects more reflective; positive gossip inspired self-improvement efforts, and negative gossip made people prouder of themselves.
 In another study, the worse participants felt upon hearing a piece of negative gossip, the more likely they were to say they had learned a lesson from it.
 Negative gossip can also have a prosocial effect on those who are gossiped about.
 Researchers at Stanford and UC Berkeley found that once people were ostracized from a group due to reputed selfishness, they reformed their ways in an attempt to regain the approval of the people they had alienated.

 Gossip, then, can promote self-reflection, increase your self-esteem, and motivate self-reform.
 One can imagine how that might work:

 - Self-Reflection: “Good grief, so-and-so sure seems like jerk.
 I wonder if I’m ever like that?”

 - Self-Esteem: “Thank God I’m not as messed up as that person over there.
 I feel a little better about myself now.”